szheng3/rust-individual-project-1/README.md

 ```
 docker pull szheng3/sz-rust-ml-cli:latest
 ```
-* Run the docker image
+* Run the docker image, you can pass any text as the parameter at the end of the command.
+See below.
 ```
 docker run szheng3/sz-rust-ml-cli:latest 'The Chinese monarchy collapsed in 1912 with the Xinhai Revolution, when the Republic of China (ROC) replaced the Qing dynasty.
 In its early years as a republic, the country underwent a period of instability known as the \"Warlord Era\" before mostly reunifying in 1928 under a Nationalist government.
 A civil war between the nationalist Kuomintang (KMT) and the Chinese Communist Party (CCP) began in 1927.
 Japan invaded China in 1937, starting the Second Sino-Japanese War and temporarily halting the civil war.
 The surrender and expulsion of Japanese forces from China in 1945 left a power vacuum in the country, which led to renewed fighting between the CCP and the Kuomintang.'
 ```